 In this July 16, 2014 photo, a welder fabricates anchor bolts for roads and bridges at the custom manufacture Fox Company Inc., in Philadelphia.
 The Institute for Supply Management reports on U.S. manufacturing production, orders and other activity in October on Monday, Nov.
 3, 2014.
 (AP Photo/Matt Rourke)

 WASHINGTON — U.S. factories were busier in October, a sign that manufacturing is on sound footing despite growing concerns about the global economy.

 Orders, productivity and hiring all grew faster than they did in September, according to a private survey.

-The Institute for Supply Management, a trade group of purchasing managers, said Wednesday that its manufacturing index fell to 56.6 from 59 in August.
-Anything above 50 signals that manufacturing is growing.
+The Institute for Supply Management, a trade group of purchasing managers, reported Monday that its manufacturing index rebounded to 59 last month from 56.6 in September.
+Any reading above 50 signals expansion.

 The result matches a three-year high hit in August and reverses a September drop.

 "Today's report suggests that the manufacturing sector is expanding and will likely continue at a healthy pace in the coming quarter," Bricklin Dwyer, an economist at BNP Paribas, wrote in a research note.

 Sixteen of 18 manufacturing industries grew last month, and new orders accelerated.
 Only petroleum and coal reported a decrease in activity.
 Manufacturing exports grew last month but at a slower pace than they did in September.

 The "weakening in overseas demand was more than offset by a strengthening in demand at home," said Paul Dales, senior U.S. economist with Capital Economics.

 Indeed, the U.S. economy is showing promising strength.
 The Commerce Department reported last week that the U.S. economy grew at an annual rate of 3.5 percent from July through September.
 The third-quarter growth was driven by gains in business investment, exports and increased military spending.